x0bd/xoboid/src/content/posts/01-generative-agents.md

 ## Games with intelligent NPCs and waifus are coming sooner than expected because of this paper:

-> Generative Agents A Simulacra of Human Of Behaviour
+> Generative Agents A Simulacra of Human Behaviour

 ### And it has recently been open-sourced